Famous Dave's Excellent Q3 2017

 Next, let's move along to highlights from the earnings release and conference call.

-- As I mentioned above, company owned comps were positive 0.9%.
-The first positive same store sales since 2013.
+- As I mentioned above, company-owned comps were a positive 0.9%.
+The first positive same-store sales since 2013.

 - G&A expenses were down $600K YoY for Q3.